kisssdev/aurelia-kis-oidc/README.md

   </button>
   <!-- a conditional lougout link with user name -->
   <a if.bind="connection.isUserLoggedIn" click.trigger="connection.logoutUser()">
-    Logout ${connection.userName}
+    Logout ${connection.userId}
   </a>
 </template>
 ```

-You can change the claim that is used to represent the name of the user: see the __userIdClaimSelector__ configuration property.
+You can change the claim that is used to represent the identifier of the user (property userId): see the __userIdClaimSelector__ configuration property.

 You can also change the user prompt interface when the session has expired: see the __reconnectPrompt__ configuration property.